suffolklibraries/lgc/content/collections/events/twilight-nhrm.md

     content:
       -
         type: text
-        text: 'Come and explore the Trainer''s House at the National Horse Racing Museum in darkness. ' -
+        text: "Come and explore the Trainer's House at the National Horse Racing Museum in darkness. " -
     type: paragraph
     content: